Technical Guide

 What to Check First

-2. Collect subsystem evidence tied to the failure domain
+2. Collect evidence that matches the failure domain

-Choose logs and observations that fit the symptom: servicing logs for update failures, remoting logs for WinRM or RDP issues, boot and recovery evidence for startup problems, and application logs when Windows is only the host context.
-The point is not to export everything.
-The point is to preserve the evidence that the next repair step might overwrite.
+Choose the smallest useful evidence set for the symptom: System/Application events, servicing evidence for update failures, WinRM or RDP evidence for remoting problems, boot/recovery data for startup issues, application logs when Windows is only the host context, and hypervisor/platform events when the boundary crosses the guest.
+The goal is not to export everything; it is to preserve what the next repair might invalidate.

 Validation